readthedocs/readthedocs.org/docs/commercial/sharing.rst

 These methods will allow them to view a specific project inside your company.

 Additionally, you can use a HTTP Authorization Header.
-This is handy to have access from a script.
+This is useful to have access from a script.

 Enabling
 ~~~~~~~~